fgtclb/t3oodle/Documentation/Usage/PollAdministration.rst

 Finish voting
 ~~~~~~~~~~~~~

-The poll author can finish a poll anytime he/she want, after the poll has been published.
-When finishing the poll, you
+The poll author can finish a poll anytime he/she want, after the poll has been published, **unless** an expiration date
+has been set, in settings of the poll.
+Then, the finish action can only get triggered, when the expiration date is
+reached.

-need to select a final option.
+When finishing the poll, you need to select a final option.

 .. image:: Images/finish-poll.png
    :alt: The poll author can finish the poll and select a final option.